 Homeowners should pay particular attention to areas where there is wood access, such as around decking, near landscape timbers, firewood piles, fences, and any areas with direct wood-to-soil contact.
 High-moisture areas near the roof downspout, sprinkler heads, or air conditioner drip lines are also conducive locations for termite activity.

 Most liquid chemical treatments and some termite baiting systems only have the ability to suppress termite populations but have not demonstrated any documented effectiveness at eliminating subterranean termite colonies.
 Servicing and monitoring methods may vary greatly based on the type of treatment used.

 “With liquid chemical treatments, most product labels only require pest management professionals to perform one annual inspection after injecting the chemical mixture into the soil,” continued Frank, “but, unfortunately, re-treatments can be common.”

 Suburban Exterminating Recommends Sentricon

-Suburban Exterminating experts recommends a termite bait system called the Sentricon® Termite Colony Elimination System.
+Suburban Exterminating experts recommend a termite bait system called the Sentricon® Termite Colony Elimination System.
 With ongoing monitoring by an authorized professional, the Sentricon System provides long-term protection through proven elimination of termite colonies.
 Once the colonies are gone, the system returns to a monitoring mode to intercept attacks by other colonies in the area.
-It’s also environmentally responsible, using only a few grams of active ingredient when and where needed.
+It’s also environmentally responsible, using only a few grams of active ingredients when and where needed.

-Should any major damages have occurred from a termite infestation, Suburban Exterminating also employees expert carpenters.
+Should any major damages have occurred from a termite infestation, Suburban Exterminating also employs expert carpenters.
 They can repair any structural damage and pest-proof your home against future infestations.
 Be prepared this termite season and protect your home and family!